karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 ### Equality, Identity and Tests ###

-I've written many tests which made unnecessary assumptions about the implementation of my code with respect to identify and equality.
+I've written many tests which made unnecessary assumptions about the implementation of my code with respect to identity and equality.
 Many times it's important to make the distinction, but just as often it isn't.

 One of the tests we just wrote made such as an assumption, here it is again: